 Bonham and Green did not escape judgement.
 Following the Cartwright Inquiry, the New Zealand Medical Council charged Bonham with “disgraceful conduct” for not intervening; Green was too sick to be charged, but the careers of both ended “in tatters.”
 To supplement his experiment on the women, Green took vaginal swabs from female newborns without parental permission and, consistent with his belief that CIS was not a precursor to cancer, he actively opposed a national cervical cancer screening program that had been proposed as early as 1959.
 The program, which finally began in 1991, was certainly a positive outcome of the Cartwright inquiry; but during the 32 years its implementation was stalled, an estimated 3,100 New Zealand women suffered avoidable cervical cancer.

 How can this grim account be squared with the fact that the scandal and subsequent inquiry spawned both debate and tangible structural changes?
 Two recent analyses support Jones’s decision to highlight the internal culture at NWH rather than the external signs of progress.
-In the first, Carl Elliott suggests that we over-rate institutional structures as bulwarks against wrongdoing in medical research.
+In the first, Carl Elliott suggests that we over-rate institutional structures as bulwarks against wrongdoing in medical research (Elliott 2017).
 Based on a compilation of research scandals in medicine, he concludes, “Dissenters who try to use internal institutional channels to expose the abuse of research subjects rarely succeed.”
 One reason is that witnesses to corruption or safety violations typically remain silent.
 They fear blowing the whistle will be futile, and they fear retribution.
 “Unfortunately, both of those fears appear well-founded,” Elliott writes.
 In the cases he examined, justice was done only when the media exposed a scandal.

 A second analysis suggests that scandals in medical ethics are over-rated as agents of change.
-Sociologist Adam Hedgecoe used archival and interview material spanning several decades to study regulatory changes in research ethics review committees in the UK from the late 1960s to the late 1980s.
+Sociologist Adam Hedgecoe used archival and interview material spanning several decades to study regulatory changes in research ethics review committees in the UK from the late 1960s to the late 1980s (Hedgecoe 2017) .
 Although numerous research scandals occurred in that jurisdiction in the study period, Hedgecoe found that policies governing prior ethics review of medical research evolved gradually, through a series of small changes initiated by physician groups and the Department of Health.
 Their goal was not to increase protection for patients.
 Medical researchers and government policy makers shaped institutional rules to serve their own interests: maximizing opportunities for obtaining research funds, or attracting research from the pharmaceutical industry to boost the national economy.
 When consumer organisations tried to strengthen written consent requirements, they met resistance.

 Like Jones, Elliott and Hedgecoe dig beneath the surface of medical scandals and the structures created in the name of research ethics.
 Their analyses prompt us to rethink how we study these cases, structures and debates.
-They use archival, interview and ethnographic material spanning years or decades to understand expose the local conditions, history, politics, resources, values and actors inside the “black box” of ethics-related policy decisions.
+They use archival, interview and ethnographic material spanning years or decades to understand the local history, politics, resources, values and actors inside the “black box” of ethics-related policy decisions.
 Structures are critically assessed; power relationships are exposed.
 Hedgecoe rejects what he terms “assumed isomorphism” – the temptation to extrapolate from one jurisdiction to another.
 Rather, these analysts construct complex narratives of the local culture and its connections to the international community.
-Local details are paramount, but certain themes do recur across time and place: Jones recounts that the university of Auckland wanted to apologize to the women damaged by Green’s experiment but refrained, based on legal advice; BMJ Global Health recently withdrew a critique by Eric Suba and colleagues about the US NCI-funded research on cervical cancer screening in India, citing defamation concerns.
+Local details are paramount, but certain themes do recur across time and place: Jones recounts that the university of Auckland wanted to apologize to the women damaged by Green’s experiment but refrained, based on legal advice; BMJ Global Health recently withdrew a critique by Eric Suba and colleagues about the US-funded research on cervical cancer screening in India, citing defamation concerns.